-After the death of a celebrity, it is not uncommon for rumors to circulate suggesting that the celebrity is still alive.
-This can happen for several reasons: the most common is that people do not want to accept the death of the idolized sta.
-Another explanation is that some people look for conspiracy in every newsworthy event.
+After the passing of a celebrity, it is not uncommon for rumors to circulate suggesting the person is still alive.
+This can happen for several reasons: The most common is that fans do not want to accept the death of the idolized star.
+Another explanation is that some people look for a conspiracy in every newsworthy event.

 Cause of Death

 On the night that Elvis died, an autopsy was performed.
-The medical examiner listed the initial cause of death as "cardiac arrhythmia," which simply means the heart stopped beating.
-This was true, of course, but he did not make mention of the possibility of drugs causing the cardiac arrhythmia.
+On the night that Elvis died, an autopsy was performed.
+The medical examiner listed the initial cause of death as "cardiac arrhythmia," meaning the heart stopped beating.
+While this was true, of course, the examiner did not make mention of the possibility of drugs causing the cardiac arrhythmia.

 Meanwhile, pathologists from Baptist Memorial Hospital (where the autopsy was performed) suggested that drugs had played a role in Elvis' death.
 The contradicting reports led some people to believe that there was a cover-up going on.

 The most likely explanation, however, is that no one wanted to tarnish the reputation of such an adored celebrity.
-Furthermore, when Vernon Presley--Elvis' father--saw the entire autopsy report including toxicology, he petitioned to have the report sealed for fifty years, reportedly to preserve his son's reputation.
+When Vernon Presley—Elvis' father—saw the entire autopsy report including toxicology, he petitioned to have the report sealed for fifty years, reportedly to preserve his son's reputation.

 Elvis' gravestone reads, "Elvis Aaron Presley."
 The problem is, Elvis' middle name was traditionally spelled with only one A. This led some fans to believe it was a deliberate misspelling, indicating that the King is still alive.

 In truth, though, Elvis' middle name was always legally spelled with two A's.
-His parents intended to name him "Elvis Aron Presley" but a record clerk's mistake resulted in the two-A spelling.
-Neither Elvis nor his parents realized the mistake for many years.
-It was only when Elvis, himself, was considering legally changing the spelling, that he discovered he already had the name he wanted.
-From then on, he used the traditional spelling of Aaron and that is why it appears that way on his gravestone.
+His parents intended to name him "Elvis Aron Presley," but a record clerk's mistake resulted in the two-A spelling.
+Neither Elvis nor his parents realized the error for many years.
+It was only when Elvis was considering legally changing the spelling, that he discovered he already had the name he wanted.
+From then on, he used the traditional spelling of Aaron, and that is why it appears that way on his gravestone.

-Over the years, a number of people have claimed to have seen Elvis Presley in person and in photographs.
+Over the years, many people have claimed to have seen Elvis Presley in person and photographs.
 One widely circulated photo supposedly depicts Elvis behind a screen door at Graceland after his death.
-In the 1980's and 1990's, there were rashes of sightings in various places including Kalamazoo, Michigan and Ottawa, Canada.
+In the 1980s and 1990s, there were rashes of sightings in various places including Kalamazoo, Michigan, and Ottawa, Canada.

 While such photos and sightings can be great fodder for someone looking for a conspiracy, they can just as easily be explained away by skeptics.
-After all, photos can be manipulated and there are many, many Elvis impersonators (the official term is Elvis Tribute Artist) walking the streets as well as others who simply happen to resemble him.
+After all, photos can be manipulated, and there are many, many Elvis impersonators (the official term is Elvis Tribute Artist) walking the streets, as well as others who merely happen to resemble him.

 New Conspiracy Theories

-In 2016, due to the seemingly large number of celebrity deaths (Prince, David Bowie, George Michael and others) a Facebook group called "Evidence Elvis Presley Is Alive" was created by an unknown source.
-The page focuses on alleged "evidence" that Elvis faked his own death, including mostly a) grainy photos of men in crowds that may look like Elvis or his brother, Jesse, or b) scanned images of documents such as supposed lab test results, tabloid newspaper clippings, and more.
+In 2016, due to the seemingly large number of celebrity deaths (Prince, David Bowie, George Michael, and others) a Facebook group called "Evidence Elvis Presley Is Alive" was created by an unknown source.
+The page focuses on alleged "evidence" that Elvis faked his death, including grainy photos of men in crowds that may look like Elvis or his brother, Jesse, and scanned images of documents such as supposed lab test results, tabloid newspaper clippings, and more.

-This page's claims are particularly far-fetched, as they believe that Jesse Presley is alive, and that there is another brother, Clayton Presley, who is also alive.
+This site's claims are particularly far-fetched, as they believe that Jesse Presley is alive and that there is another brother, Clayton Presley, who is also alive.
 There has been no confirmation that this group, mostly followed by passionate Elvis lovers and conspiracy theorists, has any reliable information.

 Elvis' Memory Is Alive In Memphis